MatthewDailey/hackathon-322-agent/RUNBOOK.md

 3. Check for recent deploys to Render and recent feature flag changes with LaunchDarkly.
 In general, an issue will start when new code is running.

 4. If it's clear that a flag flip or deploy caused the issue, notify the team and go ahead turning off the flag or rolling back the deploy.
+You should do one of these at a time, only do a second if you wait a few minutes to verify and it has not fixed the issue.

-5. Make sure to verify the change.
+5. Make sure to wait a minute or two for the change to take effect and verify the change.

 ## Important notes